 Reading fluency and comprehension: Common Core State Standard 2.RF.4

-Students login with their Track My Progress username and password on computers or iPads to take a 20-minute test in either Reading, Language or Math.
+Students login with their Track My Progress username and password on computers or iPads to take a 20-minute test in either Reading or Math.
 For example, during the first week of school your students might take a Track My Progress Reading Test.
-The second week they take a Track My Progress Language test.
-And the third week they take a Track My Progress Math test.
-During the last week of the month you can have any students make up tests they might have missed.
+The second week they take a Track My Progress Math test.
+During the last two weeks of the month you can have any students make up tests they might have missed.
 You may also have your students test less frequently or in only one or two subjects.

 Track My Progress was constructed from the ground up to measure the Common Core State Standards.
 We have developed thousands of CCSS test questions to comprehensively measure student progress against the Common Core State Standards for Reading, Language and Math.